navi1995/ReplayManagerV1/README.md

 ## Planned updates
 - Adding "View button" rather than double clicking to launch
 - Parsing .rofl files to show champion and user stats (Item builds, champion etc)
+- More headers to identify replays by
+- Allow renaming of files
 - Improving poor UI